UK Drone Laws Explained: Where can and can’t I fly my drone in 2019?

 The government is currently in the process of preparing a new Drones Bill, and in January 2019, it revealed the outcome of a public consultation that ran from July 6 2018 to September 17 2018 and attracted 5061 responses.
 There are some significant UK drone law updates to be aware of if you wish to avoid fines and potential prison sentences.

-Because of the disruption caused by drones at Gatwick and Heathrow airports in early 2019 and late 2018, the government decided to extend the area around airports and runways in which drones are banned from being flown.
+Because of the disruption that was allegedly caused by drones at Gatwick and Heathrow airports in early 2019 and late 2018, the government decided to extend the area around airports and runways in which drones are banned from being flown.
 As of March 13 2019, it’s illegal to fly a drone within 5km of an airport − up from 1km previously.

 Furthermore, the government said: “The new restriction zone will include rectangular extensions from the end of runways measuring 5km long by 1km wide to better protect take-off and landing paths.”

 Police are also going to be given extra powers in November.
 Officers will be able to “enter and/or search premises, with a warrant, where there is reasonable suspicion that there is a drone and/or its associated components which the police reasonably suspects of having been involved in the commission of an offence”.

 They’ll also be able to issue fixed penalty notices (FPN) up to £100 for minor drone-related offences, “as a way to immediately and effectively enforce as a deterrent to offenders and to reduce pressure on Magistrates’ Courts”.